orybkin/sigma-vae/README.md

 * [[TensorFlow Colab]](https://colab.research.google.com/drive/1XstWM57-LyIogBCcKgtvUmo6b7bVhuNM?usp=sharing)
 * [[SVG]](https://github.com/orybkin/svg)

-Feel free Let me know if you have any questions by opening an issue or at <oleh@seas.upenn.edu>
+Feel free to let me know if you have any questions by opening an issue or at <oleh@seas.upenn.edu>